arsh747/SurvivalIO/README.md

 3. Add this folder as a project
 4. Open the main scene and press Play

-## Testing Notes (from FYP documentation)
+## Testing Notes
 - Verified: hunger bar decreases steadily when player is idle
 - Verified: player takes damage over time once hunger reaches zero

 ## Status
-Completed — part of MetaPlay FYP (Fall 2025 – Spring 2026)
+Completed

-## Credits
+---
-Syed Kazim Raza, M. Arshmaan Attique, Hamza Javed — BS Computer Science, University of Management and Technology, Lahore
+*Built with Unity — actively maintained and improved.*